 The Graham School

-The Graham School at Echo Park has ten early childhood education classrooms, as well as home-based services, that together offer a full day of high-quality Early Head Start, Head Start, Preschool Special Education, and Universal Pre-Kindergarten in the East Harlem community.
+The Graham School at Echo Park has ten early childhood education classrooms, as well as home-based services, that together offer a full day of high-quality Early Head Start, Head Start, Preschool Special Education (CPSE), and Universal Pre-Kindergarten in the East Harlem community.

 1841 Park Avenue

 At Cassidy’s Place, preschoolers who live in poverty, have serious developmental and medical disabilities, are homeless, in foster care, or have suffered abuse, violence, and neglect play, learn, and thrive in nine dynamic classrooms and two outdoor play spaces.
 Cassidy's Place offers a full day of education and support services, blending Head Start, Preschool Special Education (CPSE), and Universal Pre-Kindergarten.

 Merricat's Castle School

 At Merricat’s Castle School—the national inclusionary model for preschool education—typically-developing children and children with special needs grow and learn together in three nurturing preschool classrooms and a beautiful garden playground.